 Numbness During Pregnancy – Causes and Remedies

-Pregnancy brings about a lot of changes in a woman’s body and some of these changes can cause numbness in the arms, legs, belly, or other parts of the body.
-Numbness is also one of the unexpected symptoms of pregnancy, and it is mostly experienced in the last trimester of the pregnancy.
-If you are pregnant and notice numbness in your legs, arms, or hands, you don’t need to worry.
-But if it is accompanied by other symptoms of pregnancy, you should check with a doctor.
+Pregnancy brings about a lot of changes in a woman’s body.
+Some of these changes can cause numbness in the arms, legs, belly, or other body parts.
+Numbness is also one of the unexpected pregnancy symptoms, mostly experienced in the last trimester.
+You don’t need to worry if you are pregnant and notice numbness in your legs, arms, or hands.
+Numb fingers in pregnancy, or any other kind of hand numbness known as carpal tunnel syndrome, can be a common pregnancy symptom due to increased fluid retention and pressure on the median nerve.
+Wrist splints and gentle exercises may relieve, but it’s best to consult a healthcare professional for proper management.
+But if other pregnancy symptoms accompany this numbness, you should check with a doctor about experiencing numbness when pregnant.

 What Is Numbness During Pregnancy?

-Numbness or tingling sensation during pregnancy is basically a loss of sensation or ‘pins and needles’ sensation in the hands, arms, legs, feet, and other parts of the body.
-It is a common symptom of pregnancy and is usually experienced by women because of the hormonal and bodily changes during pregnancy.
-When a woman enters the second and third trimester of her pregnancy, she may have swelling in her hands and feet because of water retention.
+Numbness or tingling during pregnancy is a loss of sensation or ‘pins and needles’ in the hands, arms, legs, feet, and other body parts.
+It is a common pregnancy symptom usually experienced by women because of the hormonal and bodily changes during pregnancy.
+When a woman enters the second and third trimesters of her pregnancy, she may have swelling in her hands and feet because of water retention.
 This swelling can contribute to the feeling of numbness in pregnancy.
-Experiencing numbness in the first trimester of pregnancy is often considered as a symptom of pregnancy by many.
-And when it is experienced during the second trimester, it is mainly because of the improper sleeping posture.
-The symptoms may get stronger during the third trimester as during this time the blood vessels or nerves get compressed because of the growing uterus and the changes in sleeping postures.
+Experiencing numbness in the first trimester of pregnancy is often considered a symptom of pregnancy by many.
+And when it is experienced during the second trimester, it is mainly because of improper sleeping posture.
+The symptoms may get stronger during the third trimester as the blood vessels or nerves get compressed because of the growing uterus and the changes in sleeping postures.
+Tingling hands, tingling feet or tingly legs are very common during pregnancy.

 When and Where Do Pregnant Women Experience Numbness?